 Humans are naturally wired to respond to compelling stories.

-Just make sure your story is relevant to the objective and that you are able to smoothly transition into the body of your presentation afterwards.
+Just make sure your story is relevant to the objective and that you are able to smoothly transition into the body of your presentation afterward.

-Speaking to their passions, interests and expertise will get their attention–and keep it.
+Speaking to your audience’s passions, interests and expertise will get their attention–and keep it.

 Look for characteristics of the event that could turn into a transition point into your content.

-For example, if you’re presentation is about human rights, you could use the bravery of the men and women that fought for civil rights during the 1960’s and use that as an example of the characteristics needed to fight oppression in today’s day and age before transitioning into the solutions your presentation has to offer.
+For example, if your presentation is about human rights, you could use the bravery of the men and women that fought for civil rights during the 1960s and use that as an example of the characteristics needed to fight oppression in today’s day and age before transitioning into the solutions you have to offer.

-You could also reiterate the question at the end of the presentation to prove a point.
+You could also reiterate the question at the end of the presentation to drive your point home.

-Quotes by historical figures, quotes based on research, quotes by celebrities and influencers may be good choices depending on your presentation content.
+Quotes by historical figures, quotes based on research, or quotes by celebrities and influencers may be good choices depending on your presentation content.

-You can have all the passion in the world but if you’re not delivering the content in your presentation with accuracy, knowledge, and expertise, you might end up coming off as an enthusiastic speaker that doesn’t know what they’re talking about.
-Like a used car salesman.
+You can have all the passion in the world but if you’re not delivering the content in your presentation with accuracy, knowledge, and expertise, you might not convince your audience to trust you and think more about the topic.

-Nailing the technique is one thing, but you’ve got to master the content in order to make your presentation fully come alive.
+Nailing the technique is one thing, but you’ve got to master the content in order to make your persuasive speech fully come alive.

 Conduct thorough research on the topic of your presentation.